 What is an APL?

 An Approved Product List (APL) is a list of every product your store will carry, including key details that power your POS, reporting, and inventory workflows.
 Setting up your APL is one of the first steps to getting started with Vori. 👉 Important: Be sure to make a copy of the template before editing.
-Open the APL TemplateRequired Fields in APL
+When you finish editing it, download or export the sheet as a CSV file before uploading it to Vori Back Office.
+Open the Store Product Uploader TemplateRequired Fields in APL

 You need four required fields to build your APL:| Field | Definition | Priority |